Mathieu van der Poel and Wout van Aert: The anatomy of a rivalry

 That's pretty much how both have framed it themselves, insisting the other's presence is actually beneficial to them and that the rivalry is beneficial to the sport as a whole.

-Ahead of Sunday's Tour of Flanders, we've delved back to understand the history of the rivalry and their respective career trajectories, showcasing the wins, losses, tensions, controversies, and handshakes.
+We've delved back to understand the history of the rivalry and their respective career trajectories, showcasing the wins, losses, tensions, controversies, and handshakes.

 2012: First Worlds meeting